jjpe/deltoid/README.md

 sequence may be exported for further processing, delta's are by definition de/serializable.
-This allows you to collect the data in once place as a sequence of delta's, export it (perhaps over a network connection), and then reconstruct original sequence on the receiving side by successively applying the delta's in the sequence.
+This allows you to collect the data in once place as a sequence of delta's, export it (perhaps over a network connection), and then reconstruct the original sequence on the receiving side by successively applying the delta's in the sequence.

 [deltas]: https://en.wikipedia.org/wiki/Delta_encoding